Home Computer Software Microsoft axes freelancers, contract writers at MSN

 0

-Related More Articles
+Related More Articles :

-Microsoft beefed up its MSN information operation only a yr ago in coaching for the launch of windows eight. the corporate wished to grow its skill to generate online content material after the remaining summer season’s sale of its 50 percent stake in news website online MSNBC.com to longtime associate NBCUniversal, now majority-owned by Comcast Corp.
-The shift away from the usage of freelance writers means MSN will likely depend on extra external sources equivalent to NBC, related Press, and Thomson Reuters.
+Microsoft beefed up its MSN information operation only a year ago in coaching for the launch of Windows eight.
+The corporation wished to grow its skill to generate online content after the remaining summer season’s sale of its 50 percent stake in news website MSNBC.com to longtime associate NBCUniversal, now majority-owned by Comcast Corp.
+The shift away from the usage of freelance writers means MSN will likely depend on extra external sources, such as NBC, related Press, and Thomson Reuters.